react-native-oh-library/usage-docs/en/react-native-elements.md

 |                           pad                           | Adds spacing between the leftComponent, the title component & right component. |     number      |    No    |   All    |        Yes        |
 |                       topDivider                        |                    Add divider at the top of the list item.                    |     boolean     |    No    |   All    |        Yes        |

-**ListItem.Accordion**: List rendering folding component，receiving all props of  [ListItem](https://reactnativeelements.com/docs/components/listitem#props)
+**ListItem.Accordion**: List rendering folding component, receiving all props of [ListItem](https://reactnativeelements.com/docs/components/listitem#props)

 |    Name    |                                   Description                                   |              Type              | Required | Platform | HarmonyOS Support |
 | :--------: | :-----------------------------------------------------------------------------: | :----------------------------: | :------: | :------: | :---------------: |